SOC has multiple areas of study, a variety of degree options, and flexible schedules to fit your needs

 The Communication Studies division has partnered with the AU School of International Service to offer a unique interdisciplinary masters degree in International Media that prepares students to work as global strategic communication managers for U.S and international organizations.
 SOC is also offering a new, innovative PhD program in communication in which students will earn their doctoral degrees in three years.

 The Journalism division offers an intensive, full-time 33-credit M.A. program with specializations in either Print or Broadcast Journalism.
-Professionals who want to earn an advanced degree while continuing to work full time may be interested in our weekend graduate program in Interactive Journalism, which focuses on writing for an online audience.
+Professionals who want to earn an advanced degree while continuing to work full time may be interested in our weekend graduate program in Interactive Journalism, which focuses on reporting and producing multimedia and digital journalism.
 The MA in Media Entrepreneurship, offered in collaboration with the Kogod School of Business, is suited to innovators, managers and idea leaders who will pioneer fresh concepts for news and information.

 SOC’s Public Communication division offers an M.A. in Strategic Communication in three formats: full-time, part-time or on weekends.
 The generous number of electives allow students to concentrate their degrees in specialized areas such as international or political communication, advocacy, or marketing.
 SOC's new Political Communication MA program, offered jointly with the AU School of Public Affairs, provides an understanding of the theory and practice of political institutions as well as the interaction between those institutions, the media and the public.